Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Convergence results

-Theorem~\ref{thm:cv_results} states that proximal boosting has a linear convergence rate under strongly smoothness and convexity assumptions.
-This result is similar to the one obtained for gradient boosting in \citet{grubb_generalized_2011} and is indeed based on the same assumptions.
-In particular, the way of controlling the approximation error is common in the boosting literature: when Equation~\eqref{eq:edge_boosting} is verified, the set of weak learners $\F$ is said to have edge $\zeta$.
+Theorem~\ref{thm:cv_results} states that proximal boosting has a linear convergence rate under smoothness and strong convexity assumptions.
+This result was expected since gradient boosting has the same convergence rate under these assumptions \citep{grubb_generalized_2011}.

-We admit that strongly smoothness and convexity are restrictive assumptions for an algorithm designed for non-differentiable loss functions.
-However, they seem necessary to control the impact of the approximation error on the convergence.
-In addition, Section~\ref{sec:numerical} will show that linear convergence (as stated by Theorem~\ref{thm:cv_results}) is always observed in practical cases (even though the loss is not differentiable).
+Admittedly, these two assumptions are restrictive for an algorithm designed for non-differentiable loss functions.
+However, our analysis revealed that they seem necessary to control the impact of the approximation error on the convergence.
+Consequently, proving convergence for proximal boosting under weaker assumptions on the objective function \(C\) (see thereafter) requires to modify Algorithm~\ref{alg:prox}.
+This is the role of Algorithm~\ref{alg:prox_res}, as introduced in Section~\ref{sec:algorithm}.